SaHashemii/multimodal-survival-fusion/README.md

 ```
 The patient is 67 years old.
 The patient is male.
-The patient is a former smoker.
+The patient has a history of smoking.
 ```

 See [`resources/templates/clinical_embedding_sentence_templates.csv`](resources/templates/clinical_embedding_sentence_templates.csv) for the full clinical text templates.